jkastelan/PUI2017_jlk635/HW8_jlk635/README.md

 Let's start with a simple comparison of countries which look similar.
 One notes a strong geographical correlation by continent.
 Note: the variable 'Continent' **is not** included in our analysis, however one can observe similar faces amongst a lot of the European countries e.g. Armenia, Denmark, France, Greece, Spain, and the United Kingdom.
 The notable omission here is Germany which appears to have different GDP per capita, larger refugee population, and mobile phone subscription rates than other comparable European countries.

-Likewise for the South American countries, we see good similarities in the faces for Argentina, Brazil, Chile, Colombia and Costa Rica.
+Likewise for the Central and South American countries, we see good similarities in the faces for Argentina, Brazil, Chile, Colombia and Costa Rica.

 Assessing the countries which are very different to others, the United States, China, Germany, Russia and South Africa all appear very different (although worth noting China and the US look most similar to eachother compared to other countries).
 It is interesting to note that Canada appears more similar to Australia, rather than the United States; even though the Canada and the US are closer in geographical proximity.